Targum Sheni

-The Targum Sheni ("Second Targum") is an Aramaic translation (targum) and elaboration of the Book of Esther, that embellishes the Biblical account with considerable new apocryphal material, not on the face of it directly related to the Esther story.
+The Targum Sheni, also known as the Second Targum of Esther, is an Aramaic translation (targum) and elaboration of the Book of Esther.
+Notably, the biblical account is embellished with a considerable amount of new apocryphal material in this book.

+The text is sometimes referred to as the Second Targum of Esther to contrast it with another shorter targum on the Book of Esther: Targum Rishon, or the First Targum of Esther.
+The relationship and similarities between the two have been an important focus of research by scholars.

 Differences from the Book of Esther

 The Jewish Encyclopedia characterizes the story as a "genuine and exuberant midrash", i.e. a free elaboration, of a kind not unusual in Rabbinic literature.

 One notable addition to the story involves King Solomon holding a feast for the daunting army of animals, birds and demonic spirits he has as subjects.
-But the woodcock refuses to attend, on the grounds that Solomon is inferior to the Queen of Sheba to King Solomon.
+But the woodcock refuses to attend, on the grounds that Solomon is inferior to the Queen of Sheba.
 Solomon sends for the Queen, and houses her in a room made of glass, through which he reveals that she has a hairy foot.
 She demands from him the answer to three riddles before she will pay homage: